OpenDataGIS/ckanext-facet-scheming/README.md

 `facet_scheming` is designed to provide templates and functions to be used by other extensions over it.
 It uses the fields defined in a scheming file to provide a set of tools to use those fields for scheming, and a way to include icons in its labels when displaying them.

+ This aplications needs ckanext-scheming (3.0.0) installed in the python enviroment but not in the ckan config file to work.
+It makes use of ckanext-scheming code, but that has to be not installed in ckan.
+This means you must download ckanext-scheming and install it in  the ckan enviroment (pip install), but don't add it to ckan.plugins in the configuration .ini file.

 Compatibility with core CKAN versions: